iggredible/fearless-regex/README.md

 2. Special characters.
 For example: `/ab*c/` matches any character combination where single a is followed by 0 or more b’s (`*` means 0 or more).
 Will match `“cbbabbbbcdefg”` and `“abbc”`

-Here are some list of special characters in regex ([source](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)).
+Below are some list of special characters in regex ([source](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)).
 Don’t try to memorize them all.
 Know your limit.
 I can’t memorize them all in one day.
 I would suggest reading 3-5 per day and practice them until you nail it down.
 Then move on to the next set of 3-5.

 Let’s start learning.
 There are about 30+ special characters.
 They are all pretty easy.
 Let’s look at the first 6.
 The information builds up over time, so make sure we are well-acquainted with all special characters we have seen so far.
 We will use `.match()` function on our examples.